NSE Admissions and Registration Information

 Important Note: If you initially register for less than 12 credits, then later add additional credits to become full-time, be sure to click the "Complete This Registration Session" link to recalculate your tuition charges (students are charged per-credit for less than 12 credits and a flat rate for 12 credits and up).

-A mandatory UH Hilo $65 NSE program activity fee will be listed in your MyUH Portal account.
-Both Plan B AND Plan A students must pay this fee.
+A mandatory UH Hilo $65 NSE program fee will be listed in your MyUH Services account.
+Both Plan B AND Plan A students must pay****this fee.
 This fee is separate and not to be confused with the UH Hilo admissions fee or any fees you pay to your "home" campus.

 The $65 NSE fee cannot be deducted from Financial Aid.
-It must be paid separately via MyUH Portal (credit card) or by check to the UH Hilo Business Office.
+It must be paid separately via MyUH Services (credit card) or by check to the UH Hilo Business Office.

 The NSE activity fee is a "one-time" charge collected to help cover the costs of the yearly activities and events sponsored by the UH Hilo NSE office, which include orientation sessions and social/recreational and educational activities.